michalcichon/michalcichon.github.io/_posts/2018-12-29-dice-shake-and-roll.md

 **Simplest app on the Earth**

 In the first iteration I wanted to keep the design of the app as simple as posible.
 It has only a toggle to choose single or double dice mode.
-I wanted to avoid designing complex UI for choosing between variaty of different configurations, die types, rules etc. It should be simple as a dice itself.
+I wanted to avoid designing complex UI for choosing between variaty of different configurations, die types, rules etc. It should be simple as a die itself.

 My goals could be listed as follows:
 - Make the UX as simple as possible